-The 6 week kinetic testing results provided in the application (Campbell and Associates, September 2016) indicated elevated levels of aluminium, arsenic, copper, zinc, lead and nickel when compared against the 95% (freshwater) protection levels in ANZECC/ARMCANZ 2000.
+Tailings testing results provided in the application (Campbell and Associates, September 2016) indicated elevated levels of aluminium, arsenic, copper, zinc, lead and nickel when compared against the 95% (freshwater) protection levels in ANZECC/ARMCANZ, 2000.
+Boron has been added to the monitoring suite as per Contaminated Sites Branch recommendations.